Mrs Hopper and Mrs Liddle are licenced Thrive practitioners. All other staff have had Thrive training in school.

 Who has Thrive sessions?

 Everyone!
 Though they might not realise it.
 All of our pupils have access to regular class-based Thrive activities; most art and sport activities are taught within the Thrive approach.
 Each class has a Thrive sessions as part of PSHCE in areas such as sharing, turn taking, importance of rules and respectful behaviour.
 Many children will respond to the care, understanding and support given by parents, family, friends and teachers.
 However, some children need a little bit extra.

 Some children will also require individual or small group sessions.
 Just like adults, some children experience difficulties during their time at school and these difficulties may also be present at home.
 The thrive approach enables us to pick out the specific difficulties and plan activities to address these difficulties.
 Some of the typical areas we work on in Thrive sessions are:

 These situations can lead to many different feelings which may seem overwhelming at times.
 They might include: anger, frustration, sadness, loneliness, confusion or anxiety.

 All these feelings are very normal and happen to a lot of children.
 The Thrive sessions are to help children learn to manage their feelings and teach them strategies that will help promote their learning at school.

-The session may be on an individual basis or as part of a small group of children.
+The session may be on an individual basis or as part of a small group of children and will usually take place in our Thrive room.
 During each session there will be an activity which may include: